Kale: one of the famous-est of superfoods!

 I’d say that a big glass (about 16oz) of green juice a day is plenty.
 And when I say green juice, I mean a juice that’s a mix of fruit juices and vegetable juices, not just a glass of kale juice.
 Your green juice should also contain watery ingredients like celery juice or carrot juice too.

 When it comes to your kale, you should add about one or two cups in your green juice.
 You could probably drink more than that, but I think it would be more beneficial to consume a combination of fruits and vegetables, rather than only kale.
 I’d also recommend getting your daily fruits and veggies in both juice and solid form too.
 Besides, there is no need to drink kale juice every day.

 The Best Kale Juice Recipe

-I think the best kale juice recipe has to be the mean green juice by Joe Cross.
+I think the best healthy kale juice recipe has to be the mean green juice by Joe Cross.
 It’s the standard when it comes to green juices and is tried and true.
 Check it out below or take a look at the other green juice recipes I’ve got here.

 - 1 cucumber